 ACGS has purchased the electronic version of the Drouin Collection.
 We are the first in the United States to have it!

 What is it?

-Jean-Pierre Pepin of Longueuil, QC bought the defunct ‘Drouin Institute’ from the founders’ grandson, Claude Drouin about five years ago.
+Jean-Pierre Pepin of Longueuil, QC bought the defunct ‘Drouin Institute’ from the founders’ grandson, Claude Drouin.
 Included in the purchase was the entire microfilm collection of parish registers for the Province of Quebec, some from the Province of Ontario, the Maritimes, Acadia, some notarial acts and hundreds of other documents.
 The collection has about 2,400 reels of microfilm – a collection we contemplated buying a few years ago.

 Now Mr. Pepin has converted these 2,400 reels of microfilm into 3.5 million scanned images, occupying over a terabyte of hard disk storage.
 When possible, the images were enhanced during the scanning process so that the scanned image is actually easier to read than the original microfilm.
 These are images of approximately 20 million baptism, marriage and burial acts from the 17th, 18th, 19th and 20th centuries!

 What is the advantage of the electronic format?